lara-arikan/sonify-pronouns/README.md

 Command line takes four args maximum (filename, language, key, octave, save) Save added only to save to disk: midi file appears in the same folder as python file

+This repository contains four sample poems and their corresponding output.
+The midi output of the program has been run through Ableton (a digital audio workstation) with a digital instrument and saved as an mp3 file to produce the tracks to which you may listen.